iamalexninov/autozonin-frontend/README.md

-# :car: Zonin Showroom - Front-end
+# :car: AutoZonin - Front-end

 ### Zonin Showroom!
 This repository contains the front-end codebase for our online platform where customers can explore our car catalog, read our blog, and learn more about automotive niche.